Music from "The Elder": Background

-Composition and recording
+Recording

-In an effort to return to their hard rock roots, Kiss began recording music more akin to the hard rock style that launched them to popularity in the mid-1970s.
+In an effort to return to their hard rock roots, Kiss began recording music more akin to the heavier style that launched them to popularity in the mid-1970s.
 The fall 1980 issue of the Kiss Army Newsletter hinted at the style the new album was to take: "It will be hard and heavy from start to finish, straight-on rock and roll that will knock your socks off."
-Early titles proposed for the album were "Disguise the Limit", "All American Guise", "Ear Openers", "In the Flesh", and "Higher Ground" according to a Casablanca Records memo.